adompeldorius/springrollup/README.md

 `balanceOf(address) = onChainBalanceOf(address) + offChainBalanceOf(address)`

 The reason for this is to simplify deposits and withdrawals.
-When a user make a deposit or a withdrawal on L1, only their on-chain balance is updated.
-When an L2 transfer is processed, only the off-chain balances of the sender and recipient are updated.
+When a user makes a deposit or a withdrawal on L1, only their on-chain balance is updated.
+On the other hand, when an L2 transfer is processed, only the off-chain balances of the sender and recipient are updated.

 Note that either `onChainBalanceOf(address)` or `offChainBalanceOf(address)` may be negative, but their sum is always non-negative.